bcdevtools/devd/README.md

 ```
 _By setting this environment variable, you don't need to pass `--rest` flag everytime for non-localhost Rest API_
 ___
-Some queries will try to decode some fields in response data into human-readable format
-and inject back into the response data with `_` prefix like EVM tx, receipt, block, trace.

 #### Query account balance